influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/custom-partitions/best-practices.md

 {{% note %}}
 #### Be careful partitioning on high-cardinality tags

-Partitioning using tags with many (500K+) of unique values can actually hurt query performance as partitions are created for each unique tag value.
+Partitioning using tags with many (500K+) unique values can actually hurt query performance as partitions are created for each unique tag value.
 {{% /note %}}

 ## Only partition by tags that _always_ have a value

 You should only partition by tags that _always_ have a value.
-Otherwise, InfluxDB will not be able to store points without that tag in the correct partitions and, at query time, will end up reading all partitions.
+If points don't have a value for the tag, InfluxDB can't store them in the correct partitions and, at query time, must read all the partitions.

 ## Avoid over-partitioning

-As you plan your partitioning strategy, keep in mind that data can be "over-partitioned"--meaning partitions are so granular that queries end up having to open and read many more partitions than they really need to, which actually hurts query performance.
+As you plan your partitioning strategy, keep in mind that data can be "over-partitioned"--meaning partitions are so granular that queries end up having to retrieve and read many partitions from the object store, which hurts query performance.

 - Avoid partition time intervals that are too small.
 A good rule of thumb is to partition data using time intervals similar to your most commonly queried time range.
-For example, if you often query data from the last hour, partitioning by hour may help to improve query performance.
+For example, if you often query data from the last hour, partitioning by hour may improve query performance.

   However, this should be balanced with the actual amount of data written during the specified time interval.
 If a single interval doesn't contain a lot of data,